byuicampuscd/country-of-the-day/README.md

 # Country of the Day - I-Learn 3.0 Widget

+## Description
+This widget will add a flag to the webpage so you can see the country fo the day

+## How to use
 Just grab the JavaScript file and attach it to a script tag in the HTML.
 The used file will be sourced from Equella, the CMS of BYU-Idaho.
 So that the content appears, make a div tag with the id attribute as "countryDayWidget" like the following example.

     <div id="countryDayWidget"></div>